emrealtnts0/nodejs-hw-07/README.md

 Integrate Swagger UI to display the documentation.
 A dedicated route `/api-docs` should be added to your application to serve the interactive documentation.

-### 5. Deployment

-The application and its documentation are configured for deployment on Render.com.
-Ensure the project is deployed from the `hw7-swagger` branch for the documentation to be accessible.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.